Terminology and Standards – ISO 704, ISO 1087 & More

 - IEC 61355 establishes structural context

-Related Topics
+Related topics

-- Getting Started with Terminology Management
+- Getting started with terminology management

-- Multilingual Terminology
+- Terminology and knowledge management

 Conclusion